florianwns/z5omes/README.md

 to create a 3D module in GoodKarma.
 Thanks to his knowledge, we were able to develop the algorithm and today here is this new version of the application.

-Soon other new modules will arrive such as being able to print the dimensions of the amounts.
+Soon other new modules will arrive such as being able to print the dimensions of the timbers.

 I hope this app will help zome lovers to build their dream cabin/house. 🏠